techspence/techspence.github.io/_posts/2021-02-09-Sucessful-Leaders-Dont-Win.md

 While the book opens with some compelling arguments, most of which I agree with, I don't agree with this line.
 Now, this is a rather annecdotal quote and the authors go on to explain that of course failures matter and all great leaders not only fail, but learn and grow from their failures.

 But I don't think it's such an easy binary thing to say that the only measure of a great leader is winning or losing.
+To me, successful leaders don't win....exclusively.

 Leaders don't just win.
 They inspire, invoke and ignite others.